TrinityWestern/moodle-openapi-server/README.md

 you should start your local moodle server before running the test.

-you can also connect to a remote moodle server by setting the `MOODLE_BASE_URL` and `MOODLE_WSTOKEN` environment variables.
+you can also connect to a remote moodle server by setting the `MOODLE_BASE_URL` environment variables.

+> [!NOTE]
+> you need to create a ws token for the external service. see [CREATE_WS_TOKEN.md](./CREATE_WS_TOKEN.md) for more details.
+> However, you don't need to set the `MOODLE_WSTOKEN` environment variable to run the docker image.

 ```bash
 git pull